filipesilva/super-productivity/update-steps.md

 You can use the '--force' option to ignore incompatible peer dependencies and instead address these warnings later.
 ```

-- seems tslib is a new peerdep, we have a migration but the peerdep check happens before migrations, so users will always need to do `--force`
+- OBS: seems tslib is a new peerdep, we have a migration but the peerdep check happens before migrations, so users will always need to do `--force`
-- these warnings should not have stopped the update process, the missing ones shouldn't stop and the incompatible ones should match with `--next` (AI: Filipe)
+- OBS: these warnings should not have stopped the update process, the missing ones shouldn't stop and the incompatible ones should match with `--next` (AI: Filipe)
 - migration fails on ngcc

 ```